 #1 Know Your Airline: What is the Baggage Policy?

-First thing’s first, you need to assess how well you know your airline.
+First things first, you need to assess how well you know the airline you are flying with.

 There are a few key questions you need to ask yourself about the airline you are purchasing your flight ticket with: